 Earth Day–Hooray!
 (MathStart 3) by Stuart J. Murphy

-Earth Day Books for Children: Ages 8 to 12
+Earth Day Books for Kids: Ages 8 to 12

 Now that your children are getting older, they can better understand books that include a more worldwide view of the environment.
 They are better equipped to understand more complicated concepts like global warming and sustainable energy.
 Try to encourage your children to come to you with questions and if you don’t know the answer, get online and look it up together.
 Consider expanding your child’s interests to nonfiction books like children’s encyclopedias.
 Let them get hands on with upcycled and recycled crafts.
 They are at the perfect age to really absorb your earth friendly lessons!